-How to Change My Dressing
+How to Change my Dressing

-You may be asked to pick up or to purchase items for the nurse to use when doing your wound care and you will be asked to keep these items clean.
+You may be asked to pick up or purchase some items for the nurse to use when doing your wound care and to keep these items clean.
 Our nurse will provide you with sterile instruments.
 This may include forceps, scissors and a probe.
 Be sure that you or your nurse only use these instruments for your dressings.